StrangeJay/AWS_CICD/journal.md

 ![](img/bb5.png)

 > [!NOTE]
-You can either use the existing ssh key or create a new one.
+You can either use the existing SSH key or create a new one.

 - Run the command **`cat <public key name>`** to display your **public key**⑥, and then copy the displayed key.